 “At the beginning, Russia was aiming a lot of missiles at the capital and they were trying to take the capital but it didn’t work out for them,” said Nasedkina.
 “My family lives in Kyiv and they moved out for a little to the countryside to be safer, but as it’s been more quiet they moved back now.”

-In addition to being worried about her family, Nasedkina also had to keep up with her classes and responsibilities as a member of Drexel’s swim and diving team, which eventually took a toll on her mental health and wellbeing.
+In addition to being worried about her family, Nasedkina also had to keep up with her classes and responsibilities as a member of Drexel’s Swimming and Diving team, which eventually took a toll on her mental health and well-being.

 “The end of the [winter] term was absolutely awful in comparison to previous terms.
 A lot of things happening all at once, and a lot of things happening with school, swimming, Ukraine, just adding up to everything,” Nasedkina recalled.
 “Plus it was going on at the end of term with examinations.
 Mentally for me, not a great experience, but I’m doing better now.”

 Both Bushma and Nasedkina acknowledged how helpful their Drexel athletic teams were in the wake of the crisis by providing support, resources and solidarity for the Ukrainian students on campus.